-While I struggle to find anyone who actually enjoys the admin in their life, as a seller, it is a critical piece of your role.
+While I struggle to find anyone who actually enjoys the admin in their life, it is a critical to master if you are wondering how to be a successful sales manager.
 I often refer to these tasks as “time bombs”.
 Yes, you need to stay on top of your admin, however, doing so can suck your time away from your pipeline…that simply translates to “time is money”.

 While Dr. Knapp identified that 15% of your time is spent on admin, I feel he is actually being a little forgiving with that estimate.
 We fight it and end up doing tasks begrudgingly (and slowly) due to the fact there is no motivation or reward for completion.